Welcome to a comprehensive list of 25 presentation design tips that work in the real world.

 According to Prezi, 70% of employed Americans who give presentations say presentation skills are critical to their success at work.

-To me, that finding reflects just how important (oh, and overlooked) making great presentations is to one’s career.
+That finding reflects just how important (and overlooked) making great presentations is to one’s career.

-So to help you with that, I’ve broken down this post into sections that cover different techniques and strategies, depending on your level and the results you want to achieve.
+I’ve broken down this article into sections that cover different techniques and strategies, depending on your level and the results you want to achieve.

 Resize them 12*7.5 (Open a PowerPoint document, go to Design > Page Setup).